casper-network/docs-archive/implementation/serialization-standard.rst

 The named keys are used to give human-readable names to keys in the global state, which are essential to the contract.
 For example, the hash key of another contract it frequently calls may be stored under a meaningful name.
 It is also used to store the ``URef``\ s, which are known to the contract (see the section on Permissions for details).

-Each contract specifies the Casper protocol version with which the contract should be compatible.
-Any node in the Casper network will not execute contracts that are not compatible with the active major protocol version.
+Each contract specifies the Casper protocol version that was active when the contract was written to global state.

-The “global state” is the storage layer for the blockchain.
-All accounts, contracts, and any associated data they have are stored in the global state.
-Our global state has the semantics of a key-value store (with additional permissions logic, since not all users can access all values in the same way).
-Each block causes changes to this global state because of the execution of the deploys it contains.
-In order for validators to efficiently judge the correctness of these changes, information about the new state needs to be communicated succinctly.
-Moreover, we need to be able to communicate pieces of the global state to users, while allowing them to verify the correctness of the parts they receive.
-For these reasons, the key-value store is implemented as a :ref:`Merkle trie <global-state-trie>`.

-In this chapter we describe what constitutes a “key”, what constitutes a “value”, the permissions model for the keys, and the Merkle trie structure.

 .. _serialization-standard-state-keys:

 Keys
 ----

+In this chapter we describe what constitutes a “key”, the permissions model for the keys, and how they are serialized.

-A *key* in the global state is one of the following data types:
+A *key* in the :ref:`Global State<global-state-intro>` is one of the following data types:

 -  32-byte account identifier (called an “account identity key”)
 -  32-byte immutable contract identifier (called a “hash key”)